-You can make this recipe your own by choosing your favorite type of block cheese and beer (or omit the beer all-together by subbing it with extra dairy milk or flax milk)!
+You can make this recipe your own by choosing your favorite type of block cheese and beer (or omit the beer all-together by subbing it with extra dairy beverage or flax beverage)!
 You won’t even notice the flaxseed, it’s so smooth!

 Our version gets a little bit of spice from the pepperjack cheese and cayenne pepper, but feel free to swap in monterey jack cheese for an extra mild version.